clarkian-teachings/data5k/README.md

 ## ASSESSMENT A2

-- Assessment A2 materials (notebook + data + instructions) will be posted here 10 minutes before Week 9's class i.e. at **12:50pm Perth time on Thursday 22 January 2026**)
+- Assessment A2 materials (notebook + data + instructions) will be posted here 10 minutes before Week 9's class i.e. at **12:50pm Perth time TODAY - Thursday 22 January 2026**)

 ## Teaching Notebooks (for weekly practice and revision)